zhangk23/Income-Bracket-Classification/README.md

 Note:

-1. The two csv files used ( income-training.csv , income-testing.csv ) should be in the same directory as this IPython script.
+1. The two csv files used (income-training.csv , income-testing.csv) should be in the same directory as the IPython script.
-2. Some sections in this script requries longer computation time, your patience is very much appriciated!
+2. Some sections in this script requries longer computation time, your patience is very much appriciated~!